BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 </br></br>

 __Disclaimer/Warning__ regarding exposing members with hidden access modifiers.
 The private edit field of the VS User Options PropertyGrid GridView is accessed to overcome a long-time irritant and implement radio buttons and check boxes into the grid by utilizing type converters and attributes.
 There are several other locations where hidden members are also exposed.</br>
-All access of this nature takes place in the BlackbirdSql.Core.Reflect class.
+All access of this nature takes place in the BlackbirdSql.Sys.Reflect class.
 As a rule no other code within the extension may expose hidden members.
 The code performing this access is 100% stable, using standard calls included in Visual Studio's Reflection.
 If you object to this practice, do not install this extension.</br></br>
 *The first tenet of this package is `small footprint, low overhead`, and to be as unobtrusive as possible.
 It is installed as a standard VSIX extension.
 If you uninstall it is is gone.
 It does not leave it's fingerprints in either your computer system or your Visual Studio installation.*
 </br></br>

 ### Deconstructing connection naming, equivalency and SE integration
-For a clearer understanding of BlackbirdSql's RunningConnectionTable management of connections, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
+For a clearer understanding of BlackbirdSql's RunningConnectionTable management of connections, insight into it's basic rules of operation can be found [here...](GettingStartedGuide.md)
 </br></br>

 ## Known issues and limitations